Connect Workday to your favorite reporting tools without moving data.

-This article demonstrates how to use LINQ to access Google Ad Manager tables through the CData ADO.NET Data Provider for Google Ad Manager.
-To do this you will LINQ to Entity Framework, which is used to generate the connection and can be used with any CData ADO.NET Data Providers to access data via LINQ.
+This article illustrates using LINQ to access tables within the Google Ad Manager via the CData ADO.NET Data Provider for Google Ad Manager.
+To achieve this, we will use LINQ to Entity Framework, which facilitates the generation of connections and can be seamlessly employed with any CData ADO.NET Data Providers to access data through LINQ.

 See the help documentation for a guide to setting up an EF 6 project to use the provider.